sml99/ccsa-p1/README.md

 ## Building and Evaluating Classifiers

 ### Classifiers Used
-We implemented three classifiers using Spark's MLlib library:
+We implemented two classifiers using Spark's MLlib library:
 1. Decision Tree Classifier
 2. Random Forest Classifier